sarfogate/acad_web/content/authors/admin/_index.md

   url: https://statistics.artsandsciences.baylor.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: " "
+bio: " hello "

 # Interests to show in About widget
 interests:
 - Statistical Genetics and Genomics
-- Spatial Data Harmonization/Integration
-- Spatial disease mapping
+- Spatial disease mapping & Data Harmonization
 - Biostatistics & Survival Analysis
-- Statistics in Forensic
+- Statistics in Public Health & Forensic
-- Public Health
 - Statistical Machine Learning

 # Education to show in About widget